-iTunes is a media player developed by Apple Inc, that allows you to download, organize, and play media on your system as well as sync it to other devices. iTunes is available for downloading and using on Windows and Mac, but it is yet not available in Ubuntu or any other Linux distributions.
-You can use several different media players as an alternative for iTunes.
-However, if you are using an iPhone, iPad, and iPod, then you will need only need iTunes.
-No other alternative will work in that case as iTunes is the only way to sync audio, video, and other data between their devices.
-With iTunes, you can even buy and stream millions of music.
+iTunes is a media player developed by Apple Inc. that lets you download, organize, and play media on your system and sync it with other devices. iTunes can be downloaded and used on Windows and Mac, but is not yet available in Ubuntu or other Linux distributions.
+You can use various media players as an alternative to iTunes.
+However, if you use an iPhone, iPad, and iPod, you only need iTunes.
+In this case, there is no other alternative, since iTunes is the only way to synchronize audio, video and other data between the devices.
+With iTunes, you can even buy and stream millions of music tracks.

-But what if you are a Linux user and want to play Apple Music on it.
-Luckily, there is a way using which you can play Apple music in Linux.
-However, you will require some additional work for this purpose.
-As iTunes software is available for Windows OS, so we will the same Windows software for installing iTunes on Linux by using the Wine program.
-Wine is actually a free and open-source compatibility layer that allows users to run Windows programs on Linux.
+But what if you’re a Linux user and want to play Apple Music on it?
+Fortunately, there is a way that you can play Apple Music on Linux.
+However, you’ll have to put a little more effort into it.
+Since the iTunes software is available for Windows operating systems, we will use the same Windows software to install iTunes on Linux by using the Wine program.
+Wine is a free and open-source compatibility layer that lets you run Windows programs on Linux.

-In this article, we will see how to install and run iTunes on Linux.
-For installing iTunes, we will first need to install Wine.
-Let’s get started on the installation procedure.
+In this article, we will show you how to install and run iTunes on Linux.
+To install iTunes, we need to install Wine first.
+Let’s start with the installation process.

 We will use Ubuntu 20.04 LTS for describing the procedure mentioned in this article.
 The same procedure works on the latest Ubuntu 21.04 and Ubuntu 18.04 too.

 Installing Wine on Ubuntu

 As mentioned above, we will first install the wine program.
 So download and install Wine standard packages from the Winehq official repository.
 Follow the below steps for the installation.

 Press Ctrl+Alt+T to launch the Terminal and then run the following command in order to download the Wine repository key.